spotomy/ot1/README.md

 But we just don't _care_.

 ### Second amendment:
 So be it.

-Log, that is, [pelican](laskarit/viikko1/gitlog.txt) in the turbine.
+And finally log, that is, [pelican](laskarit/viikko1/gitlog.txt) in the turbine.